Privacy

 When you sign up, subscribe, or use PulseSignal we collect:

-- Billing information: handled by our payment provider.
+• Billing information: handled by our Merchant of Record, Polar.sh (Polar Software, Inc.), which uses Stripe as its payment processor.
 We store a customer reference and plan metadata, not card numbers.

 Information we collect about third-party companies

-In plain English, our modules cover (16 distinct data modules total, grouped here for readability):
+In plain English, our modules cover (the categories below group those surfaces for readability):

-- Public reviews and aggregate sentiment on G2, Capterra, Trustpilot, the app stores, Comparably, and similar platforms.
+• Public reviews and aggregate sentiment on Trustpilot, the app stores, Comparably, and similar platforms.

-- Public GitHub, GitLab, Bitbucket, package registry, and developer community footprints.
+• Public GitLab, Bitbucket, package registry, and developer community footprints.

 Where a statutory registry publishes personal data as part of a legal regime (for example, a named director in a corporate filing), we reflect that published record; we do not originate it.
 If a registry redacts or seals a record, our mirror of that record will be removed or redacted when we next ingest.